 - Have non-ulcer dyspepsia.
 Eradication therapy may work and clear symptoms but it does not in most cases.

 - Have a first-degree relative (mother, father, brother, sister or child) who has been diagnosed with stomach cancer.
 Treatment is advised even if you do not have any symptoms.
 The aim is to reduce your future risk of stomach cancer.

 - Are taking, or are about to take, long-term anti-inflammatory medication such as ibuprofen, diclofenac, aspirin, etc. The combination of these medicines and H. pylori increases the risk of developing a stomach ulcer.

 - Have a MALToma.

 - Have atrophic gastritis (inflammation of the stomach lining).

 - Have had an operation to remove a stomach cancer.

 - Have a condition called chronic idiopathic thrombocytopenic purpura.
 This is an uncommon blood condition where the number of platelets in the blood becomes very low.
 Some research suggests a possible connection between H. pylori infection and this condition.

-Up to 3 in 10 people develop some side-effects when they take combination therapy.
-These include: indigestion, feeling sick, diarrhoea, and headaches.
-However, it is worth persevering for the full course if side-effects are not too bad.
+Up to 3 in 10 people develop some side-effects when they take eradication therapy.
+These include indigestion (dyspepsia), feeling sick (nausea), diarrhoea and headaches.
+However, it is worth persevering with the full course if side-effects are not too bad.
 A switch to a different set of medicines may be advised if the first combination does not clear the H. pylori, or if it caused bad side-effects and you had to stop taking it.

 Further reading & references